 Overall Awards from Council are shipped to State by January 15th then judged in February.
-State awards are announced on March 15th.
+State awards are announced by March 15th on their website and Facebook Page.
 It is very rare to receive an award at the State or National PTA judging.
 Here is a list of Texas Awards and Recognition.
 Advancing entries are sent to National PTA by March 1st.

 NATIONAL PTA JUDGING

 Some items sent to State are then sent on to National judging.
 National awards are announced in May.
 Here is a list of National Awards and Recognition.
+Students can be awarded with scholarships at this level!
 Items are shipped back to Council when all judging is completed.
 This may be the end of the spring semester.
 If art is awarded, it is kept for display and may not be returned for 1-2 years.

 Now that judging is complete on your campus, it is time for celebrating! **Art prizes, certificates and ribbons are given to top entries!
 (Varies per campus coordinator)**